dwyl/learn-typescript/README.md

 `JavaScript` is
 [**_dynamically_ typed**](https://en.wikipedia.org/wiki/Dynamic_programming_language)
-which means
-variables can be assigned _any_ value by the interpreter at runtime based on the variable's value at the time.
+so variables can be assigned _any_ value by the interpreter at runtime based on the variable's value at the time.
 This is great if you need flexibility while building something _fast_, but it becomes a problem later when your function needs to _know_ what type of variable it is going to receive.